 Where to stay: Monte do Malhão – This rustic-chic guest house is for those who want to feel closer to nature – earth and sea.
 Relaxation is guaranteed.

-Mertola is one of the most beautiful Alentejan towns on a hilltop, overlooking the Guadiana river, that has kept its charm from the old times.
-Due to its long economic stagnation, it has preserved much of it Islamic heritage, thus today has the status of Vila Museum – Museum town.
+Mertola is one of the most beautiful Alentejan towns on a hilltop, overlooking the Guadiana river, which has kept its charm from the old times.
+Due to its long economic stagnation, it has preserved much of its Islamic heritage, thus today has the status of Vila Museum – Museum town.
 Every 2 years in May Mertola hosts an Islamic festival when it’s decorated to resemble a Souk.
 Apart from admiring the ancient streets, Mertola offers activities such as handicraft workshops, conveying, cycling, horse riding and eating wild boar and other Alentejan delicacies.

-Monsaraz is another charming alentejan town, dating back from the 8th century, that unfortunately struggles to keep its inhabitants, that are mostly old people.
+Monsaraz is another charming Alentejan town, dating back from the 8th century, that unfortunately struggles to keep its inhabitants, that are mostly old people.
 But it hasn’t lost its magic.
-With its castle on a hill overlooking the Alqueva Dam and olive groves sprinkled in the classic alentejan landscape, you can’t remain indifferent.
-Today the village prospers on tourism with some restaurants, guest houses and artisan shops.
+With its castle on a hill overlooking the Alqueva Dam and olive groves sprinkled in the classic Alentejan landscape, you can’t remain indifferent.
+Today the village prospers on tourism with some restaurants, guest houses, and artisan shops.
 It’s worth visiting for its traditional vibe and sampling some of the best cuisines of Portugal.